wp-plugins/wp-easy-gallery/readme.txt

 Tested up to: 3.9
 Stable tag: 3.7

-WP Easy Gallery is an easy to use WordPress Image Gallery Plugin.
+WP Easy Gallery is an easy to use WordPress Gallery Plugin.

 == Description ==

-WP Easy Gallery is an easy to use WordPress image gallery plugin that allows you to create and manage multiple photo galleries through a simple admin interface.
+WP Easy Gallery is an easy to use WordPress gallery plugin that allows you to create and manage multiple photo galleries through a simple admin interface.

 Features include: